LastStep/DBDWebsite/README.md

 1) Move Slots Button Image
 2) Home Page Images Should be below the Overlay on Hover, or Overlay should adjust to the Side Accordingly
+3) Fog gif covers only part of Overlay heading